 Thank you.

-You know, I'm a you know, I'm gonna the way you know, I just recently got some uh kind of work done in my house, and I have some uh contractors come by and I kind of interviewed him, and I want to see pi you know, and I want to see pictures of their work, kind of what they did.
+You know, I'm going to, the way, you know, I just recently got some kind of work done on my house, and I had some contractors come by, and I kind of interviewed them, and I want to see, you know, and I want to see pictures of their work, kind of what they did.

 So when you have a contract, you want to look at their work and how they've done on their previous jobs.